Edmund Kornfeld: Career

-One of the most difficult tasks that Kornfeld and his team faced was purifying the new compound.
-The purification method employed during that time utilized picric acid - a potentially explosive chemical; because of this, an alternate process was developed.
-However, this new method yielded material with a purity of only 82% and, when solubilized, produced a brown liquid aptly termed "Mississippi mud".
-However, due to the need for an alternative to penicillin for resistant bacterial infections, the initial preparations were considered safe enough for use in humans.
+A breakthrough in the project occurred on June 18, 1953, when researcher Marvin Hoehn used paper chromatography to establish a unique "fingerprint" for the substance, then designated as "compound 05865".
+This analysis proved the compound was a radically new, water-soluble antibiotic, distinct from common rediscoveries like chloromycetin.
+One of the most difficult tasks Kornfeld's team faced was purification.
+The early purification method employed during that time utilized picric acid (a potentially explosive chemical); because of this, an alternate process was developed.
+However, this new method yielded material with a purity of only 82% and, when solubilized, produced a brown liquid termed "Mississippi mud".
+Despite its appearance, the urgent need for a penicillin alternative for resistant staphylococcal infections led to its initial human use.